 Purpose

 There are a number of real-world call scenarios where the originating Service Provider does not have authority over the calling TN.
-Examples scenarios include:
+Examples scenarios include but not limited to:

 A SIP-PBX obtains originating call service from multiple providers (e.g., for redundancy or least cost routing).
 In this case, the PBX can legitimately originate a call via one provider from a calling TN that it obtained from a different provider.